Tresjs/tres/docs/blog/announcing-v-2-1-0.md

 - Export types and better intellisense
 - Refactor folder structure
 - Creation of feature/bug forms in github for better issues report

+## Share your work 🎨

+We want to see what you are creating with TresJS, so please share your work with us in our [Discord server](https://discord.gg/UCr96AQmWn) where we have a `#Showcase` area or in our [Twitter](https://twitter.com/tresjs_dev) 😊.

+Happy coding! 🚀